jestjs/jest/docs/Troubleshooting.md

 [discovered](https://github.com/facebook/jest/issues/1524#issuecomment-260246008).

-Based on the [findings](https://github.com/facebook/jest/issues/1524#issuecomment-262366820), one way to mitigate this issue and improve the speed by 50% is to run tests sequentially.
+Based on the [findings](https://github.com/facebook/jest/issues/1524#issuecomment-262366820), one way to mitigate this issue and improve the speed by up to 50% is to run tests sequentially.

 In order to do this you have to provide `--runInBand` switch like so: